 1. Admire the View From the CN Tower

-You can visit the LookOut, towering 1,136 feet above the ground, to experience a full 360-degree view of the city.
+You can visit the Main Observation Level, towering 1,136 feet above the ground, to experience a full 360-degree view of the city.
 You can take your pictures here or just enjoy the sights; no matter what, it’s a moment you’ll want to experience to jumpstart your vacation in Toronto.

 Not only can you take in the view of the city from the LookOut, you can also walk on air on the glass floor and explore the city from the SkyPod, at 1,465ft – one of the highest observation platforms in the world.